xymy/gethash/docs/source/install.rst

 Install from Source Code in Development Mode
 --------------------------------------------

-In the project directory, activate the virtual environment and run:
+In the project root directory, activate the virtual environment and run:

 .. code-block:: shell